yoavben/prefect-demo/README.md

 ![2_flows.png](images/2_flows.png)

+Here, you can observe a single flow listed, with no deployments defined.

-# create a task
+# Creating a Task

-next let's create tasks.
+Next, let's create tasks for the workflow.
-a workflow can have tasks. tasks share the workflow context. and can return information in the same way functions return values
+In a workflow, tasks are individual units of work that share the workflow context.
+Similar to functions, tasks can return values that can be used elsewhere in the workflow.

-here is a simple example:[hello_tasks.py](hello_tasks.py)
+Here is a simple example: [hello_tasks.py](hello_tasks.py)

 ```python
 from prefect import flow, task